prathiba-stat/BITS-BUCP/README.md

 8. HDIofMCMC.R – This is a file that facilitates drawing the ROPE plot.
 DO NOT CHANGE ANYTHING IN THIS FILE
 9.	plots.R – This is a file that facilitates drawing the ROPE plot.
 DO NOT CHANGE ANYTHING IN THIS FILE
 10.	plot_SSD.R – This is a file that facilitates drawing the SSD plot.
 DO NOT CHANGE ANYTHING IN THIS FILE
+11. plot_SSD_line.R - This is a file that facilititates drawing the SSD plot with lines of best fit.
+DO NOT CHANGE ANYTHING IN THIS FILE

 In order to run a syntax, for instance BITS.R, open the file in R or Rstudio.
 You can initially run the syntax line by line to understand it.
 All comments are marked with # symbol which means it is a line to explain the syntax that appears below it.
-Some places where you may consider changing parameters to suit your data in BITS.R are:
-Line 7: setwd
-Line 10: filename (if you have your own csv file please place that name within quotes) Line 84: Set priors according to what you believe would be the scale of the parameter.
+Some places where you may consider changing parameters to suit your data in BITS.R, BITS-looped.R, BUCP.R, andBUCP-looped.R (using a control+f function) are: setwd filename (if you have your own csv file please place that name within quotes) Set priors according to what you believe would be the scale of the parameter.
 For instance if you think the mean of the outcome variable may range between 2 and 7, you could use a distribution of dnorm(5, .05).
 This is the equivalent of a variance of 20 allowing us to be more agnostic about our prior beliefs.